CaioMizerkowski/CaioMizerkowski.github.io/campanhas/LMoP/taroka.md

 `Bigotry, intolerance, and xenophobia; a mysterious presence or newcomer`

-Um possível aliado se torna hostil a você por preconceito.
+Um possível aliado é compelido a se tornar hostil a você.

 ### Dictator - Eight of Swords

 `All that is wrong with government and leadership; those who rule through fear and violence`

-Um nobre ou governante se torna hostil a você, seja por suas ações ou por boatos.
+Um nobre ou governante é compelido a se torna hostil a você.

 ### Torturer - Nine of Swords

 `The coming of suffering or merciless cruelty; one who is irredeemably evil or sadistic`

-Um capanga poderoso de um grande inimigo toma especial interesse em você e irá te atacar nos próximos dias.
+Um capanga poderoso de um inimigo é compelido a tomar um especial interesse em você e te atacar nos próximos dias.

 ## Stars